-Everyone deserves to celebrate his or her retirement.
-It's a time to have fun and mark the fact that the retiree's working days are now a thing of the past.
-While everyone else is simply expressing their good wishes, you could be the life of the party by reciting a humorous poem that still honors the retiree in a funny yet heartfelt way.
+Celebrate retirement with a bang, or more importantly, a ballad.
+It's time to tickle your coworker or family's funny bone with fun poetry for retirement.
+While everyone else is simply expressing their good wishes the old-fashioned way, you could be the life of the party by reciting a funny retirement poem that still honors the retiree in a heartfelt way.

 The Day Has Arrived